123 Reg is an award-winning web host from the U.K., but that didn’t help it take down a powerful host like SiteGround.

-To make a proper comparison, I evaluated both Siteground and 123 Reg across different areas and SiteGround came on top in all five categories.
-Even though 123 Reg seems to offer slightly cheaper package renewal rates, you get your money’s worth with SiteGround.
+To make a fair comparison, I evaluated both SiteGround and 123 Reg across five different categories – SiteGround came out on top in all five.
+Even though 123 Reg appears to offer slightly cheaper renewal rates, you get your money’s worth with SiteGround.

-Click here to see SiteGround’s latest deals or keep reading to see what makes SiteGround the winner of this comparison.
+Click here to see SiteGround’s latest deals or keep reading to find out what makes SiteGround the winner of this comparison.

 1. Plans and Pricing

-123 Reg Offers Cheaper WordPress Hosting, but SiteGround Offers a Better Value for Money
+123 Reg Offers Cheaper WordPress Hosting, but SiteGround Is Better Value for Money

-SiteGround offers shared, reseller, cloud, WordPress hosting, WooCommerce hosting, and dedicated servers.
-On the other hand, 123 Reg offers fewer hosting plans, namely shared, VPS, WordPress hosting, and email hosting.
+SiteGround provides shared, reseller, cloud, WordPress, WooCommerce hosting, and dedicated servers.
+On the other hand, 123 Reg only has shared, VPS, WordPress, and email hosting.

-SiteGround offers three managed WordPress hosting plans, whereas 123 Reg offers only two unmanaged WordPress hosting plans.
 With SiteGround, you can choose to be billed monthly, annually, biennially, or triennially.
-With 123 Reg, you can choose to be billed either monthly or annually.
+123 Reg’s billing cycle is either monthly or annually.

 SiteGround Web Hosting